nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

     * Fargo - 3 / 3
     * Lynx - 3 / 3 - GlideHook
   * **SPLIT AFTER THE WIN MENU**
-  * Head to the Water Dragon Isle
+  * Head to the El Nido Triangle

 Drops:
   * ThundaSnake (Common/Rare)

 ## Water Dragon

-**STR Backup:** Go to El Nido Triangle and fight the fishes near the Star Fragment with EagleEye and 3's from Lynx.
+### El Nido Triangle

+  * Head down the ladder heading to the right and down.
+Go to the right path again dodging everything and head down.
+  * Get the chest (Star Fragment) surrounded by several fish.
+Those will chase you if you get in the circle.
+  * Go to the Right Side of the Cirle and wait for the Fish to circle to the left before attempting to get the Chest.
+  * Head back out of the El Nido Triangle and to Sky Dragon Isle.

 ### Water Dragon Isle